Vassily Primakov: Education

 Primakov was born in Moscow and began studies at Moscow's Central Special Music School at age eleven as a pupil of Vera Gornostayeva.
-He then attended the Music Academy of the West in Santa Barbara and the Juilliard School in New York, where he studied under Jerome Lowenthal.
+He then attended the Music Academy of the West in Montecito and the Juilliard School in New York, where he studied under Jerome Lowenthal.

 Performing career

 In 1999, Primakov won second prize at the Cleveland International Piano Competition, and in 2001 he was a semi-finalist in the Van Cliburn Competition.
 Upon hearing Primakov's performance of “La Valse” at the competition, Van Cliburn himself said “Prodigious technique, really wonderful,” with a “look of sheer rapture on his face.”
 Primakov then won both the silver medal and Audience Prize at the 2002 Gina Bachauer International Piano Competition.
 In 2007, he was honored by the Classical Recording Foundation with their Young Artist of the Year Award.
 His disc of 21 Mazurkas by Chopin was named a "Best of Year" by National Public Radio (2009).
 In 2011, along with his duo partner Natalia Lavrova, Primakov launched a new Record Label LP Classics Home Their first release was Arensky's Suites for Two Pianos, as well as first volume of Live Performances of his former teacher Soviet pianist Vera Gornostayeva.